 Directors retain control of the business

-The director, who knows the business inside out, would retain control of the company throughout.
+The director, who knows the business inside out, would maintain control of the company throughout.
 Thus, CVAs are often an appealing way for directors to manage their business debts.
 Moreover, combining the director’s intimate knowledge of the company with the professional business guidance which a CVA will offer could make a winning partnership, ultimately ensuring the steady recovery of the company.

-Unaffordable debts written off
+Unaffordable debts are written off